cartalyst/nested-sets/introduction/integration.md

 ## Integration

-### Laravel 4
+### Laravel 5

-The Nested Sets package has optional support for Laravel 4 and it comes bundled with a Service Provider for easy integration.
+The Nested Sets package has optional support for Laravel 5 and it comes bundled with a Service Provider for easy integration.

-After installing the package, open your Laravel config file `app/config/app.php` and add the following lines.
+After installing the package, open your Laravel config file `config/app.php` and add the following lines.

 In the `$providers` array add the following service provider for this package.

-	'Cartalyst\NestedSets\NestedSetsServiceProvider',
+	'Cartalyst\NestedSets\Laravel\NestedSetsServiceProvider',

 ### Create a new Migration

-Run the following command `php artisan migrate:make create_menus_table`
+Run the following command `php artisan make:migration create_menus_table`

-Open the `app/database/migration/xxxx_xx_xxxxxx_create_menus_table.php` file
+Open the `database/migration/xxxx_xx_xxxxxx_create_menus_table.php` file

 > Note: the `xxxx_xx_xxxxxx` is your current date and you can customize the migration name to fit your own needs.